tonik173/behaviortree-example/README.md

 The easiest way to play with the example is to run it with Docker.
 The docker file creates the latest Ubuntu image, installs a few development tools and clones and compiles [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP).

-1. Modifiy the `.env` file to match your environment. `HOST_ROOT_PATH` refers to the location of the clone of this repository.
+1. Modify the `.env` file to match your environment. `HOST_ROOT_PATH` refers to the location of the clone of this repository.
 2. Run docker

 ```sh